Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 ## Step 10 - Create trusted users

+> [!NOTE]
+> Access given to trusted users is replaced by [app model admin rights](../../defining-an-app-model/security/app-model-administrators.md) in version 2018.2.

 Metadata stored in the descriptive partition of the Directory can only be modified by trusted users.
 At least one user has to be trusted.

 1. Click the **Trusted Users** tab.